Admission Information

 - Work experience or research hours > 500 hours

-- Undergraduate degree earned in any discipline by August 1of the year in which applying
+- Undergraduate or graduate degree earned in any discipline by July 31 of the year in which applying

-- Military service (veterans must have an honorable or entry-level discharge)
+- Military service (veterans must have an honorable or general under honorable conditions discharge)

 - First-generation college student

-Applications meeting the above criteria will be forwarded to the program for faculty review.
-The program faculty will conduct a holistic review of the applicant’s CASPA and supplemental applications, and select candidates to be interviewed.
+Applications that meet the minimum academic standards and include at least two of the program's admission preferences are forwarded to the program for faculty review.
+The program faculty will conduct a holistic review of the applicant’s CASPA and supplemental applications, and select candidates for interview.

 Timeline